AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/ads-not-blocked.md

  3. Click *Settings…* → *Extensions* tab
  4. Uncheck checkboxes for all 6 AdGuard content blockers, this is how it should look like:
     ![Unchecked content blockers](https://cdn.adtidy.org/content/Kb/ad_blocker/safari/adg-safari-unchecked-cbs.png)
+ 5. Restart Safari.
- 5. Check checkboxes for all 6 AdGuard content blockers again.
+ 6. Check checkboxes for all 6 AdGuard content blockers again.
- 6. Open AdGuard for Safari settings by clicking its icon beside the Safari's search bar.
+ 7. Open AdGuard for Safari settings by clicking its icon beside the Safari's search bar.
- 7. Go to *Filters* tab.
+ 8. Go to *Filters* tab.
- 8. Click *Check for updates*.
+ 9. Click *Check for updates*.
- 9. Do not close AdGuard for Safari window until filter update is finished.
+ 10. Do not close AdGuard for Safari window until filter update is finished.

 If that didn't help and ads are still not blocked, please contact our support at support@adguard.com.